caucow/BungeeCommandBridge/README.md

   - /bridge [bungeeCmd] - execute bungeeCmd as the player on the BungeeCord proxy.
 - Perms:
   - cccmdbridge.cmd.bridge - run /bridge
+- Config:
+  - require-perm - `false` by default.
+Idk why you'd need it.
+Idk why I added perms in the first place.
+Enjoy.